Long Term Disability Plan for B.C. government employees

 - Have sufficient medical evidence to support their LTD claim

-Make an application at least eight weeks before your Short Term Illness and Injury Plan benefits end.
+Make an application at least 8 weeks before your Short Term Illness and Injury Plan benefits end.

 - Read the guide